Channel, Trend and Periodic-Wise Representation Learning for Multivariate Long-term Time Series Forecasting: Method: CTPNET

 Prior studies~\cite{lin-2024-sparsetsf,lin-2024-cyclenet,zeng-2023-dlinear} have shown that this setup allows neural networks to extract richer features in the higher-dimensional hidden space while alleviating the sparsity issue caused by wide intervals in downsampling.
-Afterward, the TRL network captures intra-subsequence temporal dependencies $\Wtwo$ within the hidden space, as illustrated in \cref{fig:g3} Top (where "E." denotes the "Efficient").
-Specifically, we adopt an efficient attention~\cite{shen-2019-efficient} to extract $\Wtwo$, defined
+Afterward, the TRL network captures intra-subsequence temporal dependencies $\Wtwo$ within the hidden space, as illustrated in \cref{fig:g3} Top.
+Specifically, we adopt an efficient attention~\cite{shen-2019-efficient} to extract $\Wtwo$, defined as:

-where $\rho(\cdot)$ denotes $\frac{\cdot}{\sqrt{\dim(\cdot)}}$ and
+where $\rho(\cdot)$ denotes $\frac{\cdot}{\sqrt{\dim(\cdot)}}$ and: